VoliJS/NestedTypes/README.md

 NestedTypes itself is packaged as UMD (Universal Module Definition) module, and should load dependencies properly in any environment.

 NestedTypes requires `underscore` and `jquery` libraries.
 They either must be included globally with `<script>`tag or, if `CommonJS`/`AMD` loaders are used, be accessible by their standard module names.
+It's acceptable to use `lodash` as drop-in underscore replacement.

 ### bower